nasa/cumulus-api/content/granules.md

 Updates or creates an existing granule.

 This endpoint functions with PATCH behavior in that missing fields are preserved on update.

-Expects payload to contain the modified parts of the granule and the existing granule values will be overwritten by the modified portions.
-Undefined values that are not required by this API (e.g. `createdAt`) but are required by the schema will be set to default values.
+Undefined values that are not required by this API (e.g. `createdAt`) but are required by the schema will be set to default values if unset and not already present in case of granule update.

 **Please note this endpoint will be being moved to the `PATCH` HTTP request method in a future release**